Tailgating At Apogee Stadium

 Tailgating items and equipment may be dropped off near Apogee Stadium at the former Radisson Hotel parking lot adjacent to The Hill.
 Entry is from the I-35E South Access Road.

-Reserved, priority parking areas for Mean Green Club donors are located around Apogee Stadium and are controlled by color-coded passes.
+Designated parking areas for Mean Green Scholarship Fund members are located around Apogee Stadium and are controlled by color-coded passes.
 A pass must be displayed in each vehicle to access a reserved lot.
+Only one vehicle is permitted per space, and vehicles are not permitted on sidewalks or green spaces.
 General public parking is available in the Fouts Field lots for a nominal fee, and free parking is available on the east side of North Texas Boulevard.
 Click here for an interactive map of all Apogee Stadium gameday parking areas.
 Only one vehicle is permitted per space, and vehicles are not permitted on sidewalks or greens space.

-Tailgating that takes up vacant parking spaces or interferes with traffic flow within a parking lot is prohibited.
+Tailgating that takes up vacant parking spaces or interferes with traffic flow is prohibited.
 Saving spaces for other vehicles is also prohibited.

 Tents, tarps or canopies are not permitted if they impede foot or vehicular traffic or if they extend into additional parking spaces, drive lanes, sidewalks.
 In order to protect parking lot surfaces, tents, awnings, and similar items that require ground stakes are prohibited.
 All tents and canopies must allow for unobstructed view inside the tent or canopy.
 Violators of this policy will be asked by University Event Staff to remove or dismantle the item.
 Stakes used in the green space area may not be longer than 12 inches or wider than half an inch in order to not interfere with underground utilities.
 Weights or sandbags are encouraged.